Conduits: Paintings from the 1980s. Peter Halley's personal exhibition on view at Mudam Luxembourg.

 Mudam museum dedicates a major monographic exhibition Conduits: Paintings from the 1980s to Peter Halley’s early work.
-Curated by Michelle Cotton, this show focuses on the first decade of Peter Halley’s career, a prolific period that saw the birth of the artist’s pictorial practice and critical writing.
+Curated by Michelle Cotton, the show focuses on the first decade of Peter Halley’s career, bringing together thirty iconic paintings from public and private collections alongside previously unseen drawings, sketches, and notes.

 During the 1980s Peter Halley developed a signature vocabulary that he has used in his work now for over forty years.
 Redeploying the language of geometric abstraction, he developed a pictorial system of ‘prisons’, ‘cells’ and ‘conduits’ that enabled him to produce diagrammatic paintings representing social subjects.
 With these works he addressed the impact and legacies of urbanisation and industrialisation within a post-industrial society marked by technological change.
 Working at the advent of the internet and at a time that saw the mass adoption of personal computers and video games, he described the physical and bureaucratic environments of the late twentieth century and the systemic logic that found expression within the architectures of a new digital space.